riedwaanb/PodcastPostingCopilot/README.md

 # PodcastPostingCopilot
 This code was used to demonstrate the power of PromptFlow for building Copilots at the Era of AI event in 2024 in Johannesburg, South Africa.
+This is not an official Microsoft Project.
+It is a personal demonstration.

 # Inspiration
-I've taken inspiration from Build 2023 keynote by Microsoft CTO Kevin Scott. https://github.com/microsoft/PodcastCopilot
+I've taken inspiration from Build 2023 keynote by Microsoft CTO Kevin Scott. [here](https://github.com/microsoft/PodcastCopilot)

 # Flow
 This podcast posting Copilot makes it easier to generate a social media post given a url link to a podcast.
 Using PromptFlow, to orchestrate a series of code, AI models, data and LLM prompts.